ghoneycutt/puppet-module-papertrail/README.md

 include_rsyslog
 ---------------
-Boolean to determine if the class 'rsyslog' will be included.
+Boolean to determine if the class '::rsyslog' will be included.

 - *Default*: true